Incongruent Positivity: When Miscalibrated Positivity Undermines Online Supportive Conversations: Methodology

 Each model was trained independently on gold-labeled data in Table~\ref{tab:dataset_stats} using a focal loss objective to mitigate the effects of class imbalance and enhance learning from difficult examples.
 We used tokenizer-specific data pipelines to ensure compatibility with each model's architecture.
 Final predictions were obtained by ensembling the output probabilities from both models, with equal weighting, and applying label-wise threshold tuning to optimize the macro F1 score.
 Table~\ref{fig:model_macro_comparison} shows the detailed performance of weak-supervised models.
 This ensemble approach achieved a fair performance across all four positivity subcategories, including improved detection of less frequent categories such as “Dismissive” and “Unrealistic.”
 For each predicted multilabel vector as shown with the certainty score in Figure~\ref{fig:confidence_topic_boxplot}.
-Moreover, we validate the result of the best-performing models using Macnamer's test in Table~\ref{tab:avg_mcnemar_heatmap}.
-The BERT and Ensemble comparison has the lowest average p-value, which indicates a strong disagreement in their predictions across the four misguided positivity categories.
-This suggests that ensembling introduces a meaningful divergence from BERT’s individual decisions.
-Similarly, the DeBERTa and Ensemble comparison also shows a significant difference.
-In contrast, BERT and DeBERTa show a higher average p-value.
-That might be due to the result of their predictions, in which they become less distinguishable.
-As can be seen, the ensemble introduces complementary variance, leading to significant shifts in prediction decisions that enhance the multi-label classification of positivity miscalibration.
+Moreover, in Table~\ref{tab:mcnemar_combined} reports both label-wise McNemar tests and Holm-corrected Fisher-combined significance, showing that model disagreement is driven primarily by Minimizing and Dismissive categories.
+The comparisons between BERT and DeBERTa, BERT and the Ensemble, and DeBERTa and the Ensemble all yield statistically significant Holm-corrected p-values, indicating robust disagreement in their predictions across the four misguided-positivity labels.
+At the label level, this disagreement is most consistent for responses that downplay or prematurely reframe distress, while effects for Unrealistic positivity are weaker and less stable, suggesting that models diverge more strongly in how they handle subtle forms of emotional misalignment.